Aconcagua Normal Route Expedition

 - Personal expenses (phone calls, laundry, room service, extra hotel nights, extra meals, etc.)

-- Travel insurance with trip cancellation, medical and evacuation policy
+- Travel insurance with trip cancellation

 - All expenses associated with non-scheduled departure